ruby/debug/README.md

 You can debug with Chrome DevTools by using remote debugger.

 1. Run with `rdbg` and enter `open chrome`.
+If you want to run it from the command line, you can use `rdbg --open=chrome`.
 2. Enter the URL which is outputted in the terminal in Google Chrome.
 In the following example, open `devtools://devtools/bundled/inspector.html?ws=127.0.0.1:65124`.